 As a result, training programs must customize learner pathways by building on the fragmented knowledge individual learners have developed through prior use of digital tools.
 Differentiated instruction is difficult to implement at scale, but the challenge also represents an opportunity.
-If programs can assess the competencies of learnerworkers, they can offer skill boosts through targeted instruction that can support learnerworkers in quickly getting the skills they need for a new job or occupation.
+If programs can assess the competencies of learnerworkers, they can offer skill boosts through targeted instruction that can support learnerworkers in quickly getting the skills they need for a new job or career path or to start or run a small business.
 These skill boosts aren't limited to basic digital skills.
 Recognizing the need for data analytics capabilities, several organizations have launched courses on data analytics fundamentals to help companies more quickly access talent with these high-demand skills.